Kruskal-Wallis

 |

-Kruskal-Wallis calculators such as this one will return a p-value.
+Kruskal-Wallis calculators will return a p-value.
 A p-value of less than 0.05 means that the null hypothesis is rejected (that there is a significant difference among your groups).
 However, you do not know which group or groups are causing this to be true.
 If there is at least one significant difference among the groups, then the p-value will be <0.05.